Esri/arcgis-maps-sdk-kotlin-samples/display-map-from-mobile-map-package/README.md

 * MapView
 * MobileMapPackage

-## About the data
+## Offline data

-This mobile map package shows points of interest within Yellowstone National Park.
-It is available for download [here on ArcGIS Online](https://arcgisruntime.maps.arcgis.com/home/item.html?id=e1f3a7254cb845b09450f54937c16061).

 1. Download the data from [ArcGIS Online](https://www.arcgis.com/home/item.html?id=e1f3a7254cb845b09450f54937c16061).
 2. Open your command prompt and navigate to the folder where you extracted the contents of the data from step 1.
 3. Push the data into the scoped storage of the sample app:
    `adb push Yellowstone.mmpk /Android/data/com.esri.arcgisruntime.sample.openmobilemappackage/files/Yellowstone.mmpk`

+## About the data

+This mobile map package shows points of interest within Yellowstone National Park.
+It is available for download [here on ArcGIS Online](https://arcgisruntime.maps.arcgis.com/home/item.html?id=e1f3a7254cb845b09450f54937c16061).

 ## Tags